errorstudent/todo-list-wp/README.md

 ## Running The Backend WP
 Firstly, set up the required WordPress installation:

-- Set the project using local domain `todo-list.dev`
+- Make sure the project using local domain `todo-list.dev`.
+Set `todo-list.dev` on your `VirtualHost` apache.
 - Import the Database `todo-list.sql` to your MySQL